pcsukumar/pands-problem-sheet/README.md

 This program asks the user to input any positive integer.
 If it is even, divide it by 2; if it is odd, multiply it by 3 and add 1.
 Program ends when the current value is 1.

+### Week 6 - Find approximate square root
+This program takes a positive floating-point number as input and outputs an approximation of its square root.